Everyone knows exercise is good for health.

 7. Inspire yourself

-To stay motivated, social media channels like Instagram and other search engines like Youtube and Pinterest help me a lot.
+To stay motivated to stick with healthy habits, social media channels like Instagram and other search engines like Youtube and Pinterest help me a lot.

 I follow a few fitness and healthy eating enthusiasts on these media.